Jan-Jacobsen/test_R_project/README.md

 # test_R_project
 This is the (changed!) description for test_R_project.
 I modified the first line and added this second line of text.
-Another modification!
-I want to reverse this one.
+Let's try to revert this local commit...